Zalmoxis: Herodotus

 It is difficult to define the time when a cult to Zalmoxis may have existed.
-It is only certain that it antecedes Herodotus.
+It is only certain that it predates Herodotus, who lived in the 5th century BC.
 Some scholars have suggested that the archaic doctrine of Zalmoxis points to a heritage from before the times of Indo-Europeans, but this is difficult, if not impossible, to demonstrate.

 Plato claims that Zalmoxis was also a great physician who took a holistic approach to healing body and soul (psyche), being thus used by Plato for his own philosophical conceptions.